Lucy Ann Polk

 The Polk siblings remained together until at least early 1945.
 Sometime after that and before mid-1946, both Elva and Vernon left the group.
 Gordon and Lucy Ann continued on with the Town Criers, bringing in replacements.
 Aside from singing, their act featured comedy, mostly provided by Gordon, and gimmicks.
 They appeared in two films in 1945, RKO’s Radio Stars on Parade and an uncredited appearance in Columbia’s musical western Song of the Prairie starring Ken Curtis.
 In 1946, they appeared in another Columbia Ken Curtis musical western, Cowboy Blues, for which they received credit.

 By the mid-1940s, both Lucy Ann and Gordon had begun to make names for themselves as soloists.
 When Georgia Carroll, who was Mrs. Kay Kyser, retired from singing at the end of 1945 due to pregnancy, Lucy Ann took her spot as the band’s featured female vocalist.
-Billed as “Lucyann” Polk during her time with Kyser, she made her first solo recordings with the orchestra on Columbia.
+Billed as “Lucyann” Polk during her time with Kyser, she made her first soloist recordings with the orchestra on Columbia.

-In addition to their solo work, both Lucy Ann and Gordon continued singing with the Town Criers, who still appeared with both bands throughout 1946.
+In addition to their soloist work, both Lucy Ann and Gordon continued singing with the Town Criers, who still appeared with both bands throughout 1946.
 The vocal group made several recordings on the ARA label and also recorded for the Music Survey label, which pre-tested songs for music publishing firms.
 In July 1946, Lucy Ann announced that she’d been secretly married to trombonist Dick Noel, whom she had met while with Brown and who was currently with Harry James.

 By early 1947, both the Town Criers and Lucy Ann had left Kyser.
-They remained with Crosby, touring with his orchestra and appearing on his radio show until May 1947, when they joined Dorsey’s new group, formed after his original outfit had disbanded in December 1946.
-Aside from their duties with the Town Criers, both Gordon and Lucy Ann also sang solo for Dorsey.
+They remained with Crosby, touring with his orchestra and appearing on his radio show until May 1947, when they joined Tommy Dorsey’s new group, formed after his original outfit had disbanded in December 1946.
+Aside from their duties with the Town Criers, both Gordon and Lucy Ann were also featured singers for Dorsey.
 The Town Criers, with Gordon and Lucy Ann, left Dorsey in March 1948 to do a solo act, bringing in three more members.
 The new act failed to take off and both Polks returned to Dorsey in May, this time without the Town Criers.

 Lucy Ann remained with Dorsey until late 1949, when she signed a solo contract with Bluebird.
-She didn’t remain solo for long, however, instead joining Les Brown a month later.
+She didn’t remain a single for long, however, instead joining Les Brown a month later.
 With Brown, Polk really came into her own, quickly capturing the public’s ear and emerging as one of the top singers in the country.
 She remained with Brown for four years, winning Down Beat magazine’s reader poll for best female band singer in each of those years.
 She continued to make solo appearances on radio and early television while working for both Dorsey and Brown.

 Polk’s husband, Noel, joined Brown in 1950.
 The couple had bought a home in the San Fernando Valley, and Lucy Ann became increasingly content to remain there.
 She decided to quit Brown in June 1953.
 According to Polk, she was worried that no one would be there to take care of their newly-landscaped front yard if she and her husband both went out on tour.